Attention: These cookies taste like french toast, but they also taste just like a brown sugar cinnamon Pop Tart. In other words, childhood, reclaimed!

 I took these to a summer BBQ at work and the entire pan was annihilated within the hour.
 All that was missing from the experience for me was that I wasn’t sitting at home by myself, watching a Netflix movie in my fat pants dunking my cookies into a giant glass of whole milk.

 Now that would’ve been a complete cookie-eating experience, no doubt.

 I highly recommend them as an afternoon treat or a late-night indulgence.
 Dunk them in milk, have them with coffee, sandwich two together, wrap them in foil and give them to a friend.
 If not for the suspicious packaging, they’d think you handed them two fluffy, cinnamon Pop Tarts.
 Friendship: solidified.

 Yes, I’m saying that these cookies will make you friends.
 There, I said it.

 - 1/2 cup butter (slightly softened // 1 stick equals 1/2 cup)

 - 1 cup sugar

-- 2-4 Tablespoons milk, or to desired consistency
+- 2-4 Tbsp milk (or to desired consistency)

 - Cream sugar and butter with mixer; add egg and beat until combined.